- Coursework Portfolios

 In the UAS portfolio system a page is the basic container for your content.
-To adjust the look and behavior of a page, follow the "Manage Page" link in the upper right corner.
-Use the "General Settings" to modify the title and appearance.
+To adjust the look and behavior of a page, follow the "Edit Settings" link in the upper right corner.
+Use the "Page Content" to modify the title and appearance.

 Items - Artifacts for review

 Items are the way to present documents, audio/video clips, pictures, or anything else created on a computer.

 To create an item on a page, follow the "Add Portfolio Item" link below the portfolio description, give it a title, an abstract (brief description), and then compose the content.

 An item may include comments by others, a self-reflection, or assessments from your instructors.
 These additional parts will always follow the item, wherever you add it in your portfolio.